A journey through art, nature and traditions in Sicily's most representative Baroque city. Discover what to do in Noto like a local.

 Via Nicolaci is also the protagonist of one of the town's most eagerly awaited events.
 Find more in the next item.

-If you're looking for a beautiful, fragrant experience in Noto, look no further than the amazing Infiorata.
+If you're looking for a beautiful, fragrant experience in Noto, then you must be in town during its amazing Infiorata.
 Every May, hundreds of thousands of colourful petals fill Via Nicolaci, creating a stunning floral carpet with designs and motifs in line with the chosen theme.

 Local artists use a variety of flowers, including daisies, roses, carnations, and gerberas, to create a long, multicoloured mosaic.